Taufik-Aegis/android-bootcamp/modules/stack.md

 <img src="https://i.cloudup.com/cHUZLT1RvZ-3000x3000.png" alt="Clean" style="width: 500px;"/>

 If you notice in menu above, you see **Build Automatically** is checked.
 When you clean the project, Eclipse will automatically re-compile the project and **R.java** file.
+Eclipse also will automatically re-compile the project when you add new resource or save Java file.